WarmServe: Enabling One-for-Many GPU Prewarming for Multi-LLM Serving: Background and Motivation

 \subsection{Workload Predictability}

-While the short-term burstiness of LLM requests is often regarded as unpredictable~\cite{li2023alpaserve,weng2022mlaas}, recent analysis of real-world LLM services has revealed that the long-term statistical characteristics of requests are relatively periodic and predictable~\cite{burstgpt,dynamollm,servegen}.
-In this paper, we focus on the characteristics of the average and peak load, which refers to the average and maximum number of concurrent requests within a given time window, respectively.
+While the short-term burstiness of LLM requests is often regarded as unpredictable~\cite{li2023alpaserve,weng2022mlaas}, recent analyses of real-world LLM services have revealed that the long-term statistical characteristics of requests are relatively periodic and predictable~\cite{burstgpt,dynamollm,servegen}.
+In this paper, we focus on the characteristics of the average and peak loads, which refer to the average and maximum number of concurrent requests within a specific time window, respectively.

-Take peak load as an example.
-Figure~\ref{fig:peak-speed} shows the values of load peaks in 5-minute windows under varying inference speeds, using data collected from the AzureConv~\cite{dynamollm} trace.
-The running time of a request is computed based on its input and output lengths.
-The results demonstrate that the load peaks follow a periodic pattern across all speeds, indicating that peak values within a given time window can be effectively predicted using historical data.
+We validate workload predictability by taking peak load as a representative case.
+Our analysis leverages production traces including AzureConv~\cite{dynamollm}, AzureCode~\cite{dynamollm}, BurstGPT~\cite{burstgpt}, and ServeGen\footnote{We choose the \textbf{m-small} workload as it is the most popular model.}~\cite{servegen}.
+Figure~\ref{fig:peak-time} shows the values of load peaks in 5-minute windows for different traces.
+The results demonstrate that the load peaks of a single LLM follow a periodic pattern in all traces, indicating that peak values within a given time window can be effectively predicted using historical data.

-To validate this assumption, we develop a simple corrective seasonal predictor~(\S\ref{sec:prediction}) to predict the peak load for each time window.
-Figure~\ref{fig:predict-perf} shows the prediction performance of our predictor under the most dynamic load (8$\times$ Speed).
-By using the recorded peak loads of both previous days and recent times, the predictor achieves an average accuracy of 92.7\%, which is sufficient for prewarming models.
+We further develop a simple corrective seasonal predictor to predict the peak load for each time window (Section~\ref{sec:prediction}).
+Figure~\ref{fig:predict-perf} shows the prediction performance of our predictor on AzureConv.
+By using the recorded peak loads of both previous days and recent windows, the predictor achieves an average accuracy of 92.7\%, which is sufficient for model prewarming.
 Notably, predicting the average load is even easier, with an average accuracy of 94.7\%.
+The detailed results for all traces are shown in Section~\ref{sec:eval-prediction}.

-This paper leverages the workload predictability to prewarm appropriate instances for different LLMs.
+This paper leverages the per-model workload predictability to prewarm appropriate instances for different LLMs.
 By ensuring that sufficient instances are prewarmed for each LLM, most incoming requests can be served without delay.
-Additionally, we propose universal GPU workers to prewarm multiple LLMs simultaneously, significantly reducing the GPU resources consumed by prewarming.
+Additionally, we propose one-for-many GPU prewarming to prepare multiple LLMs simultaneously, significantly reducing the GPU resources consumed by prewarming.